-- 1. The Board of Examiners is authorised to grant students exemptions from examinations, provided that the student can demonstrate the successful completion of an examination for a university or higher professional education study programme which was similar in terms of content and level. - 2.
+- 1. The Board of Examiners is authorised to grant students exemptions from courses and/or examinations, provided that the student can demonstrate the successful completion of a course and/or examination for a university or higher professional education study programme which was similar in terms of content and level. - 2.
 A maximum of 25.0 ECTS credits of exemptions can be granted within the MURA exam. - 3.
 A request for exemption from an examination must be submitted by e-mail to the Board of Examiners via the MURA programme office. - 4.
-No exemptions can be granted for knowledge that is obtained at another faculty or school during the time the student is excluded from participating in examinations based on committed fraud/plagiarism. - 5.
+No exemptions can be granted for knowledge that is obtained at another faculty or school during the time the student is excluded from participating in examinations based on committed irregularities. - 5.
 An exemption can only be granted for an entire educational unit, not for one or more components thereof.